|

 This example illustrates the following functions.

 A mainframe formatted sequential file with variable length records is the input to this suite of programs.
 The input file is transferred from the Mainframe system using the File Transfer Protocol (FTP) and BINARY mode.
-After the file is transferred from the Mainframe system to a Windows system the file will be processed using three COBOL programs.
+After the file is transferred from the Mainframe system to a Linux, UNIX or Windows system the file will be processed using COBOL programs.

 The input file is a binary image of the mainframe file and the file types supported by this suite of sample programs are as follows.